 A four-year bachelor’s degree in welding costs $40,000 to $100,000 on average.
 This includes tuition and an apprenticeship program only.

 More on Costs

 School options for aspiring welders are many.
-One feature of schools and colleges that teach welding are the various specialized certifications students can get depending on their specific interests.
+One feature of schools and colleges that teach welding is the various specialized certifications students can get depending on their specific interests.

-To clarify this cost structure, Lane Community College’s cost estimates for ‘fabrication welding’, as part of a 2-year degree course, is $18,577 (housing, tools, books and fees included).
+To clarify this cost structure, Lane Community College’s cost estimate for ‘fabrication welding’, as part of a 2-year degree course, is $18,577 (housing, tools, books, and fees included).
 However, this same course can be taken as a 1-year certificate program for $8,500 (same inclusions).

 Here’s a 12-minute video tour of a leading welding school:

 Welding school tuition can be an issue for many families.
 Although the cost varies, depending on the school, applicants can expect to pay around $3000–$8000 for a standard entry-level course.